 The European Travel Information and Authorization System or ETIAS is a new visa waiver program that is meant to strengthen the borders of the Schengen Zone.
 It is set to come into place in 2021.

-This means many of the non-EU citizens that are currently allowed to visit Europe visa-free will need an ETIAS visa for the Netherlands and the rest of the Schengen countries.
+This means many of the non-EU citizens that are currently allowed to visit Europe visa-free will need an ETIAS visa waiver for the Netherlands and the rest of the Schengen countries.

 Not to be confused with a standard travel visa, the ETIAS screens all applicants prior to their visit to the Netherlands.
 Once visitors are approved they are able to move freely throughout the Schengen Zone for up to 90 days.

 However, as of 2022, there will be an added security measure.
 It is important to know that this is the same for all EU countries found within the Schengen Area.

 The Netherlands, the EU, and the Schengen Area

 Located in Northwestern Europe, The Netherlands is a flat land that is made up of canals and tulip fields.
 Other popular symbols of the Netherlands include bicycles and windmills.
 The official language is Dutch, though many people speak English.
 The currency is the euro.
 Amsterdam is the capital city and is a popular destination for tourists.

 The Netherlands is one of the original countries that first made the EU in 1958.
 Almost 40 years late it joined the Schengen Area in 1995.
 The Schengen Area is made up of 26 countries.
 The purpose of this area is to function as one jurisdiction for international travel.

 Once the area is entered, a visitor can travel around without hard borders or additional passport controls.
 As a part of the Schengen Zone, tourists who have a Dutch ETIAS can travel around the Netherlands and to any of the other Schengen countries.